Employment and employee benefits in United Arab Emirates: overview

 There are no specific data protection rights for employees under the Labour Law or in the free zones.
 However, there are general protections in the Civil Code.

-DIFC Law No. 1 of 2007 (DIFC Data Protection Law) imposes a number of obligations on anyone who processes personal data.
+DIFC Law No. 1 of 2007 (as amended) (DIFC Data Protection Law) imposes a number of obligations on anyone who processes personal data.
 Employees have a number of rights concerning their personal data, including the right to have their information processed fairly, securely and in accordance with necessary and legitimate purposes.
 There must also be adequate protection when data is transferred to a jurisdiction outside the DIFC.

 Discrimination and harassment